sankalpkale88/cowin-notify/README.md

 This tool is used to get available slots for vaccination in India for 7 days.

-It will keep on checking the available slots every 2 mins until it find the slot.
+It will keep on checking the available slots every 5 seconds until it find the slot.

 This will play a sound or send an email notification on available slot